Frequently Asked Questions

 I want to scan some diagrams and photographs and include them in my PowerPoint presentation.
 Is this permitted?

-Single graphs or diagrams for review may be included, but anything more than this would require either: a) the explicit permission of the copyright holder or b) application to Information Services to have material scanned under the CLA Scanning Licence (See http://www.cla.co.uk/ for details to go how about doing this).
+Single graphs or diagrams for review may be included, but anything more than this would require either: a) the explicit permission of the copyright holder or b) application to Information Services to have material scanned under the CLA Scanning Licence (See http://www.aber.ac.uk/en/is/library/digitisation/ for details).

 The scanning of printed material into electronic form for the purposes of non-commercial research or private study may be regarded as 'fair dealing', but this will not apply to material used for other purposes such as teaching or for conference presentations.

-Can I scan text or diagrams for inclusion in Blackboard or another password- protected Virtual Learning Environment?
+Am I allowed to scan text or diagrams for inclusion in Blackboard or another password- protected Virtual Learning Environment?

 The same principles apply here as apply to scanning material for use in Powerpoint, as outlined above, i.e. you either require the permission of the copyright holder or need to have scanned under the terms and conditions of the CLA trial scanning licence.